-2016 has been a great year for drinking in Chicago.
-The city’s bar scene grew exponentially, with seemingly nonstop openings all across town.
-Some of the most recent newcomers are also some of the most exciting additions, from a glamorous taproom in Pilsen to a colorful drinking den with Negroni coladas.
+It's shaping up to be a great year for drinking in Chicago.
+The city’s bar scene continues to grow exponentially, with seemingly nonstop openings all across town.
+Some of the most recent newcomers are also the most exciting additions, from a reimagined Logan Square watering hole to a ski-themed hot tub bar in River North.
 Here are Chicago’s 10 hottest bars right now.

-Must-order: Winter may be approaching, but you’ll forget all about that with one slurp of Bodega’s colorful colada.
+Must-order: Winter may be lingering, but you’ll forget all about it with one slurp of Bodega’s colorful colada.
 Unlike your typical beachy colada, this one brings a Negroni-style splash of Campari, which works well alongside sweet additions of pineapple and coconut.

-Must-order: You really can’t go wrong with any of the “culinary beers” on tap at Moody Tongue’s newly opened Pilsen taproom, from the luscious Sliced Nectarine IPA to the dessert-in-a-glass caramelized chocolate churro porter.
+Must-order: You really can’t go wrong with any of the “culinary beers” on tap, from the luscious Sliced Nectarine IPA to the dessert-in-a-glass caramelized chocolate churro porter.
 They’re all designed to pair with the bar’s quirky food selections, which are strictly limited to oysters and German chocolate cake.

 Must-order: The concord grape julep is a sweet, fruity riff on the classic.